nationalarchives/tdr-dev-documentation/technology-considerations/graphql-prototypes.md

 ### Deployment and hosting

-We've wrapped Sangria in a Lambda entry point for deployment, but we may switch to using akka-http in production as well.
-In that case, we would probably deploy a container to ECS, which we have experience of with the [TDR frontend][tdr-mvc].
+We originally wrapped Sangria in a Lambda entry point for deployment, but have switched to using akka-http in production as well.
+The app is deployed to a Fargate container to ECS, which is also how we run the [TDR frontend][tdr-mvc].

-We currently deploy the application to Lambda by manually uploading a jar, but we don't anticipate it being difficult to automate.
-If we switch to ECS (or even a different hosting provider), we will deploy it in the same way as the TDR frontend.
+The app is deployed by building a jar and creating a Docker image.
+This is currently done on a development machine, but we will move it to a Jenkins build when the project is in Beta (if not before).

 [Sangria]: https://sangria-graphql.org/
 [sangria-prototype]: https://github.com/nationalarchives/tdr-prototype-sangria